croesus-blockchain/croesus-blockchain.github.io/index.md

 A service which produces a random number or random outcome

 Commonly used in gambling and other gaming applications, these need to be assessed based on the spread of values reported.
+A truly random service will, in aggregate, produce a spread of values across the set of outcomes targetted by the service.

 ### Model

 A service which applies a model across a dataset

 An example are Machine Learning Models, such as a Credit Scoring application used to assess an entity loan.
-The reliability / utility of these services are usually based on specific metrics such as Gini or Kolmogorov–Smirnov (KS) test
+The reliability / utility of these services are usually based on specific metrics such as Gini or Kolmogorov–Smirnov (KS) test.

 ### Price Oracles

 A service which reports a currency or token exchange rate

-On-chain reporting of exchange rates can be retrospectively compared against other exchanges to create metrics such as distance from mean
+On-chain reporting of exchange rates can be retrospectively compared against other exchanges to create metrics such as distance from mean for the same reporting period.

 ### Event Oracles

-* A service which verifies an event occurred
+A service which verifies an event occurred

 An authoritative peer reporting metric is required to confirm an event was recorded in a timely manner.